UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

   not present in this source system_.

   You will need to enter a source system from a drop-down list.
-  Next, this button gives an overview of information that can be added to the source system entered, based on the information harvested from other source systems.
+  Clicking this button gives an overview of information that can be added to the source system entered, based on the information harvested from other source systems.
   The process of improving or enhancing information in a source system is called "enriching"